ankamercier/Final-SQL-Project/starting_with_data.md

 Organic search leads bring in the total amount of unique visitors to the site with 8207 persons, followed by Direct and Referral (2805 and 2419 unique visitors).

-## 💡 Question 5: What are the top five products with the lowest average sentimentscore per product?
+## 💡 Question 5: What are the top five products with the lowest average `sentiment_score` per product?

 ### SQL Queries